sheelabhadra/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image6]

 * Follow a sliding window search strategy to identify the x and y positions of all non-zero pixels in the image in each window and search within a margin around the `leftx_base` and `rightx_base` positions.
 9 sliding windows are used to search along the height of the image.
+This is implemented inside the `sliding_window_search()` function in the 10th code cell of the `lane_line.ipynb` notebook.

 ![alt text][image7]

 * A margin search is used to apply the sliding window within a margin of +/- 100 pixels around the `leftx_base` and `rightx_base` found in the particular sliding window.
 This assumption is practical since lane lines are not found randomly across the image.
 I stored the positions of the left lane line points and the right lane points and fit them using a 2nd degree polynomial.
-This is achieved inside the `margin_search()` function. **Identify the lines**
+This is achieved inside the `margin_search()` function in the 11th code cell of the `lane_line.ipynb` notebook.

 ![alt text][image8]